 How many other students will speak during my presentation session?
 You'll share the time with one or two other students.
 How long should my seminar be?
 15-20 minutes.
-Which semester will I present in?
-Second & Third year students: Fall semester Fourth years and beyond: Spring semester My assigned se- mester won't work.
+Which semester Second & Third year students: Fall semester will I present in?
+Fourth years and beyond: Spring semester My assigned se- mester won't work.
 Can I switch?
 Not unless you have extenuating circumstances.
 If you do, then you'll need to get approval of your PI and the GPD.
-How do I know what day my sem- inar is?
+How do I know what day my semi- nar is?
 There will be 3-5 student presentation days per semester.
-Before the semester starts, the Manager (Karen) will let you know the available days and ask you to check with your PI.
-Then you'll send the Manager your first choice day, any presentation days for which you or your PI absolutely cannot be present, and the title and abstract for your seminar. l'm signed up for a certain day but If your PI agrees, to switch you'll need to now something has changed, and I can't do it that work out a new date with Karen and your PI day. notify the Grad Program Director and Secretary verify that dates are changed on the webpage schedule https://graduateschool.camden.rutgers.edu/graduation/masters-thesis/
+Before the semester starts, the Senior Program Coordinator (Sarah Johnson) will email you a calendy link with the available dates and times.
+You will sign up for the date that best suites your schedule after consulting with your PI.
+I'm signed up for a certain day but If your PI agrees, to switch you'll need to now something has changed, and I can't do it that day. work out a new date with Sarah and your PI notify the Grad Program Director and Senior Program Coordinator verify that dates are changed on the webpage schedule https://graduateschool.camden.rutgers.edu/graduation/masters-thesis/